-Sony's Universe of Marvel Characters is the unofficial name for the Shared Universe of live-action Marvel Comics-based movies made by Sony Pictures/Columbia Pictures, not tied to the Marvel Cinematic Universe or the planned Spider-Verse animated film series.
-The films will be based off of supporting Spider-Man characters note and will be interconnected to each other, though notably without Spidey himself — for the time being.
+Sony's Universe of Marvel Characters (SUMC for short; also referred to as Sony's Marvel Universe and the SMU) is the unofficial name for the Shared Universe of live-action Marvel Comics-based movies made by Sony Pictures/Columbia Pictures.
+The films will be based off of the superheroes, anti-heroes, anti-villains, villains and supporting characters of the Spider-Man franchise — more precisely, all the Marvel characters that Sony has the rights to, which indeed amounts to the extended Spider-Man universe — and will be interconnected to each other.

-- Shared Universe: Running concurrently to the Marvel Cinematic Universe, this 'verse is of the Spidey-related properties owned by Sony, though they've expressed interest in crossing over later.
+- Shared Universe: Running concurrently to the Marvel Cinematic Universe, this universe is of the Spider-Man-related properties owned by Sony...
+And it's also connected to the MCU in some undefined way.

-- Truer to the Text: Unlike the previous examples of the Spider-Man Trilogy Doing In the Wizard and simplifying backstories for realism, it's shown thus far with Venom and Morbius that they'll be portrayed as accurately as can be in the setting, albeit without Spider-Man.
+- Truer to the Text: Unlike the previous examples of the Spider-Man Trilogy Doing In the Wizard and simplifying backstories for realism, it's shown thus far with Venom and Morbius that they'll be portrayed as accurately as can be in the setting.